How to Read You Annual Water Report

 Home water treatment is often more cost-effective than bottled water if you are concerned about contaminants found in tap water.
 Water treatment systems generally use one or a combination found in tap water.

 Water treatment systems generally use one or a combination of the following processes: disinfection (ultraviolet light or chlorination), filtration (including activated carbon filters), reverse osmosis, and distillation.
-When buying a treatment unit, make sure it is designed to remove the contaminants of concern.
+When buying a treatment unit, ensure it is designed to remove the contaminants of concern.

 How To Improve Your Water Quality